carbon-language/carbon-lang/docs/design/expressions/member_access.md

 var c: C;
 // `V` is `c` and `M` is `I.F`.
 Because `V` is not a type, `T` is the
 // type of `c`, which is `C`. `impl` lookup is performed, and `M` is
-// replaced with #2.
+// replaced with #6.
 Then instance binding is performed. c.F();
 ```

+FIXME: Okay after this

 **Note:** When an interface member is added to a class by an alias, `impl`
 lookup is not performed as part of handling the alias, but will happen when